SpaceWorksCo/guides/Run-Spacecoin.md

     `./spacecoind`

     Here you will see all of the output from spacecoind as it starts up and syncs.

-Use `Ctrl + A` + `Ctrl + D` to exit the screen. (you can return to it at any point with `screen -r spacecoin`)
+5. Use `Ctrl + A` + `Ctrl + D` to exit the screen.

+    You can return to it at any point with `screen -r spacecoin`.

 You can now use `spacecoin-cli` to interact with the daemon.